-One of the most common myths is that patients must struggle through detox on their own.
+One of the most common drug detox myths is that patients must struggle through detox on their own.
 Far from the truth, the myth discourages patients from entering programs that provide careful monitoring by caregivers and health professionals.
 When the body is deprived of drugs that it has learned to depend on, the process can produce feelings of pain and discomfort.
 At A Forever Recovery, each patient’s physical symptoms are monitored and managed to make withdrawal manageable.
 An experienced health professional or a doctor makes an overall assessment that provides a basis for a detox treatment plan.

 As the first step in rehabilitation, withdrawing from drugs clears the way for patients to start making progress.
 Detoxification alone is not rehabilitation, but it is necessary as an initial step so that patients can address the social, psychological and physical aspects of addiction to drugs and alcohol.
 The process produces positive effects on the body that include these: